- Location – London

 We encourage applications from all regardless of age, sexuality, socio-economic background, disability, ethnicity, gender, religion, or beliefs.
 We are committed to building a culture of belonging and inclusion and this is reflected in our policies, practices, and internal employee-led networks and supported by our executive leadership team.

-We are a family-friendly organisation, and we encourage flexible working as we want our employees to achieve a healthy work-life balance.
-Currently, our employees are working flexibly (formally and informally) and remotely due to COVID-19, but we offer the opportunity to work in our offices in line with government guidance if somebody should need to.
+We are a family friendly organisation, and we encourage both flexible and hybrid working as we want our employees to achieve a healthy work-life balance.

-Our employee-led networks are: Race and Ethnicity Equality, LGBT + Network, Women’s and Working Families and we have qualified Mental Health First Aiders who support our employees in having good mental health.
+Our employee-led networks are: Race and Ethnicity Equality, LGBT+ Allies, HAND + Allies, Women’s and Working Families.
+We also have qualified Mental Health First Aiders who support our employees in having good mental health.